 Are Birth Control Pills Right for You?

-If you find yourself continually missing doses of your birth control pills, maybe it’s time to consider another form of contraception.
+If you find yourself continually missing doses, maybe it’s time to consider another form of contraception.
 We have several options available.
 We realize no one form of birth control is appropriate for everyone.
 If you need details, we’ll be happy to discuss alternatives to the pill with you.